Old guard, new guard or Trump guard: Republicans in one Virginia Beach district face intriguing choices for a House of Delegates candidate

 Anderson has trailed Stolle in fundraising, with a total of just under $87,000 raised to date compared with a little more than $118,000 for Stolle, according to data compiled by the nonpartisan Virginia Public Access Project.
 Anderson has a far greater number of small donations from individuals, though, signifying his grass-roots appeal, while Stolle is pulling in more from big business interests.

-Kazmierczak lags with just over $31,000 raised, according to VPAP.
+Kazmierczak lags, with just over $31,000 raised, according to VPAP.

 Stolle declined to be interviewed for this article, but his campaign manager emailed a statement: “Chris has been on the doors talking to voters for months, and he keeps hearing the same thing — we need to break up the total control that liberals have over Richmond.”